-The both books are available in the SJSU Bookstore, on Amazon (Stokes, Townend) and in Canvas as a scanned PDFs.
+The both books are available in the SJSU Bookstore and on Amazon (Stokes, Townend).
 All additional course readings and materials will be available on Canvas.

 Technology

 You will need consistent access to a computer with an Internet connection.
 You should be using the latest version of Chrome, Firefox, Edge, Respondus Lockdown Browser (as applicable), or Safari, and can view a complete list of Supported Browsers through Canvas Guides.
 We will be using Zoom for class activities and communication.
 Additionally, we will sometimes be using video recordings to share thoughts and ideas as part of activities or discussions.
 Canvas has a built-in Media Recorder that is easy to use.